vlvagerviwager/protect-your-privacy/README.md

 What | Where | Why
 --- | --- | ---
-have i been pwned? | https://haveibeenpwned.com/ | "Check if you have an account that has been compromised in a data breach" Decent Security | http://decentsecurity.com/ | Start somewhere.
+have i been pwned? | https://haveibeenpwned.com/ | "Check if you have an account that has been compromised in a data breach" How to Make a Clean Break With the Clingiest Social Networks | https://www.wired.com/story/how-to-delete-your-facebook-instagram-twitter-snapchat/ |
+Decent Security | http://decentsecurity.com/ | Start somewhere.
 Start here.
 The Not-Crazy Person’s Guide to Online Privacy | www.bloomberg.com/news/articles/2016-07-20/the-not-crazy-person-s-guide-to-online-privacy |
 Crypto Projects that Might not Suck | https://github.com/sweis/crypto-might-not-suck/blob/master/README.md |